top of page

 laura and brutus.jpg

-Laura Mooney Whitty, P.A.T.H Certified Instructor
+Laura Mooney Witty, P.A.T.H Certified Instructor

 Laura graduated from Midway College in Kentucky in 2001 with a Bachelor of Arts in Equine Management.
 She has been involved with horses from a young age and participated in United States Pony Clubs as a member, coach, and District Commissioner at her local club.
-Her love of all things animals has led to her involvement with horsepower as well as accumulating multiple animals at home to include cats, dogs, horses, goats and chickens.
+Her love of all things animals has led to her involvement with HORSEPOWER as well as accumulating multiple animals at home to include cats, dogs, horses, goats and chickens.
 She lives in Mayodan with all her animals and her husband Sam and works for Coca-Cola as a Senior Logistics Operations Manager.

 Piper.jpg

-Piper Diaz, P.A.T.H Certified Instructor in Training
+Piper Diaz, P.A.T.H Certified Instructor

 Piper started taking riding lessons when she was six years old, going on to work as an assistant trainer, focusing on American Saddlebreds.
 She has taught beginner through advanced riding lessons for over ten years, and has enjoyed working with all age groups and ability levels.
 She loves working with animals, and introducing people to the benefits and rewarding aspects of horse back riding.
 She currently lives in the heart of wine country, Yadkin Valley North Carolina, with her family and their dogs and two horses.

-Theresa Allison, Certified PATH Instructor in Training
+Theresa Allison, Program Assistant & Certified PATH Instructor in Training

 bottom of page